Rjjha/Apni-Dukaan-Backend/README.md

 ### Configuration

-1. Make a .env file and config with your own variables and key
+1. Make a .env file and config with your own variables and key:
   ```bash
    PORT = 8000
    MONGO_URL = ************